 - In coronary care units, most people who experience ventricular fibrillation survive, because defibrillation is performed almost immediately.

 - However, the situation is just the opposite when cardiac arrest occurs outside a hospital setting.
-Unless defibrillation can be performed within the first few minutes after the onset of ventricular fibrillation, the chances for reviving the person (resuscitation) are very poor.
+Unless defibrillation can be performed within the first few minutes after the onset of ventricular fibrillation, the chances of reviving the person (resuscitation) are very poor.

 - For every minute that goes by that, a person remains in ventricular fibrillation and defibrillation is not provided, the chances of resuscitation drop by almost 10 percent.
 After 10 minutes, the chances of resuscitating a victim of cardiac arrest are near zero.